 The UPS must charge batteries with and early boost charge followed by a constant charge and, at the end, with a floating charge.
 During normal run the UPS will execute periodically a battery equalizeing in order to recover natural charge leakages and keep al batteries at the same capacity.
-This battery charging cycle will increase the batteries life time, with relevant reduction of the maintenance costs.
+This battery charging cycle will increase the batteries life time over the aspected five years, with relevant reduction of the maintenance costs.

 The battery recharge must be available also when UPS is turned off.